binwiederhier/ntfy/docs/config.md

 web-push-email-address: sysadmin@example.com
 ```

 The `web-push-file` is used to store the push subscriptions.
-Unused subscriptions will send out a warning after 7 days,
+Unused subscriptions will send out a warning after 55 days,
-and will automatically expire after 9 days (not configurable).
+and will automatically expire after 60 days (default).
 If the gateway returns an error (e.g. 410 Gone when a user has unsubscribed),
 subscriptions are also removed automatically.

 The web app refreshes subscriptions on start and regularly on an interval, but this file should be persisted across restarts.
 If the subscription